anastakozz/rs-css/README.md

 Main goals:
 - implement working game with nice tasks and design :)
-- use Typescipt, Eslint, Webpack, Sass and Jest
+- use Typescript, Eslint, Webpack, Sass and Jest
 - implement main principles of OOP

 #### Score: 125/150